-With cash and cash equivalents of \$18.8 million as of September 25, 2022 and access to additional funds held as investment securities and available borrowing under our credit facility agreement with PNC Bank, National Association, or the Credit Facility, we anticipate having sufficient liquidity to make investments in our business to support our long-term growth strategy.
-We expect that our cash and cash equivalents as of September 25, 2022, together with cash provided by our operating activities and availability of borrowings under our existing Credit Facility, will be sufficient to fund our operating expenses for at least the next 12 months and to make investments in our business in support of our long-term growth strategy.
+With cash and cash equivalents of \$24.8 million as of March 27, 2022 and access to additional funds held as investment securities and available borrowing under our credit facility agreement with PNC Bank, National Association, or the Credit Facility, we anticipate having sufficient liquidity to make investments in our business this fiscal year in support of our long-term growth strategy.
+Our IPO, which was completed on August 4, 2020, resulted in net proceeds to us of approximately \$99.7 million, after deducting underwriting discounts, commissions and offering costs associated with the offering.
+We expect that our cash and cash equivalents as of March 27, 2022, together with cash provided by our operating activities and availability of borrowings under our existing Credit Facility, will be sufficient to fund our operating expenses for at least the next 12 months and to make investments in our business in support of our long-term growth strategy.

-Our future capital requirements will depend on many factors, including our pace of new and existing customer growth, our investments in innovation, our investments in partnerships and unexplored channels and ongoing costs associated with our recently completed expansion of Egg Central Station or future expansions of our production capacity.
+Our future capital requirements will depend on many factors, including our pace of new and existing customer growth, our investments in innovation, our investments in partnerships and unexplored channels and the costs associated with our substantially completed expansion of Egg Central Station or future expansions of our production capacity.
 We may be required to seek additional equity or debt financing.
-However, a significant disruption of global financial markets (including a disruption due to public health pandemics, geopolitical tensions and wars, inflation or other factors) may result in our inability to access additional capital, which could in the future negatively affect our operations.
+However, a significant disruption of global financial markets (including a disruption due to the ongoing COVID-19 pandemic) may result in our inability to access additional capital, which could in the future negatively affect our operations.
 In the event that we require additional financing, we may not be able to raise such financing on terms acceptable to us or at all.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in continued innovation and product expansion, we may not be able to compete successfully, which would harm our business, operations and results of operations.
-For additional information, see the section titled "Liquidity and Capital Resources" below.